I am using PytorchLightning and a ModelCheckpoint

 which saves models with a formatted filename like filename="model_{epoch}-{val_acc:.2f}"

-Later I want access these checkpoints again.
+Afterwards I want to access these checkpoints again and need their paths.
 For simplicity I want the best from save_top_k=N

 .